Dalnaracrater/Dalnaracrater.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-The scale of investment in the AI industry is astronomical, yet interest in the security of AI models is significantly lacking in comparison.
+My current research interests lie in **adversarial/certified robustness through formal methods**.
+To develop reliable and secure software, I previously studied software verification/analysis, cybersecurity, and compiler optimization.
+Building on these experiences, my research goal remains to ensure the reliability and safety of software systems, now integrated with AI components.

-My research is centered on formalizing the black box properties of artificial intelligence (AI) models to ensure its correct and sound behaviors.
-To achieve these goals, I am actively engaged in studying formal verification of neural networks and AI security.
+In parallel, I am also exploring **efficient AI approaches such as quantization, pruning, PEFT**, since security mechanisms often compromise user availability and practicality.
+Ultimately, I aim to balance robustness and efficiency in AI systems, enabling users to leverage trustworthy AI technologies in real world settings.

-I am also interested in programming language (formal verification, program synthesis, program repair, compiler optimization), deep learning verification, and cyber security for reliable and secure software.
+I am currently working with [Prof. Suhyun Kim](https://kdst.re.kr/page/Selected-Publications-since-2020), who provides valuable guidance as I pursue independent research with strong self-motivation.

 I earned a Master's degree in Computer Science at University of California, Davis advised by [Prof. Ian Davidson](https://www.cs.ucdavis.edu/~davidson/).
-Under supervision of Prof. Davidson, I studied deep fair clustering and constraints programing building on my previous experience.
+Under supervision of Prof. Davidson, I studied deep fair clustering using constraint programing (CP) and learned that CP can be effectively apllied to ML systems.
 I obtained my Bachelor's degree in Computer Science and Engineering at Dongguk University.
-[Prof. Yunsik Son](https://sites.google.com/dgu.ac.kr/plass/english?authuser=0) opened my eyes to programming language, secure software and related research area.
+[Prof. Yunsik Son](https://sites.google.com/dgu.ac.kr/plass/english?authuser=0) first introduced me to programming language, secure software and related research area.

 In my free time, I usually [<u>cook</u>](/cooking/) or watch movies.